Brexit to ‘force sat-nav work out of UK’

-Brexit to 'force Airbus sat-nav work on Galileo out of UK'
+Brexit to 'force work on Galileo sat-nav system out of UK'

 An executive at Airbus says that work on the Galileo sat-nav system will have to be moved out of the UK if the company wins a key contract.